 |Change date / Time||Refund||Access another train|

-Trenitalia Super Economy Tickets are the cheapest tickets that can be purchased to travel on all long-distance trains in Italy (so all trains beside the regional ones).
-They're available to buy six months in advance until midnight two days before the train departs (Italian time).
-This means that if your train leaves on a Saturday, you'll be able to purchase tickets at the Super Economy fare (if still available) up to midnight on Thursday.
+Trenitalia Super Economy Tickets are the cheapest tickets that can be purchased to travel on all long-distance trains in Italy (so all trains besides the regional ones).
+They're available to buy six months in advance until midnight of the 5th day before the train departs (Italian time).
+This means that if your train leaves on a Saturday, you'll be able to purchase tickets at the Super Economy fare (if still available) up to midnight on Monday.

 Trenitalia Super Economy tickets are available for travelling on national Trenitalia trains, including high-speed and Intercity services.
 They can't be combined with other reductions, except for the ones for children – you can find out more on our Trenitalia page.